© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Rhos-crug Hill settlement is a scheduled monument protected by Cadw under reference RD268.
 View the official record →

-Rhos-crug Hill settlement is a medieval house platform located in Radnorshire, Wales, documented as a scheduled ancient monument under Cadw reference RD268.
+Rhos-crug Hill settlement is a Medieval house platform located in Radnorshire, Wales, representing a form of dispersed rural settlement characteristic of the medieval Welsh uplands.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD268.

 Rhos-crug Hill settlement dates from the medieval period, and is classified as a house platform.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Rhos-crug Hill settlement is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD268.